Monte9/nft-sales-bot/README.md

 TWITTER_ACCESS_TOKEN_SECRET=TODO_REPLACE_THIS
 ```

+Once you update the file with your API keys, you can ignore the file from showing up in git diffs with `git update-index --assume-unchanged .env`

 ### Release

 This app is deployed on Heroku and is run on a paid worker.
 It uses `Babel` to transform the `Typescript` code to `Javascript` before deploying it.